Joshua Centner, Industry Solutions Group Manager, Pilgrim Quality Solutions, an IQVIA company

 Quality systems of the past, typically, were simply large databases that housed documents and records for regulatory purposes.
 Today, with increased globalization and competition, companies are trying to get their products to market more quickly.
 They are uncovering that a high-functioning quality system can be an asset as it is an efficient way to organize, sort, and report on the opportunities and problems within their product portfolio.

 Long gone are the days of searching through records and fields to find specific tasks or elements.
 Companies want users to log into the system and be presented a series of metrics and tasks based on their persona so that they quickly pinpoint their next task and move to the next issue.
-Quality systems are now enabling personalized dashboards where users can choose which metrics, tasks, and searches they need displayed to make their life much easier.
+Quality systems are now enabling personalized quality management dashboards where users can choose which metrics, tasks, and searches they need displayed to make their life much easier.

 Machine Learning, in short, is the scientific study of algorithms and statistical models that computer systems use to effectively perform a specific task without using explicit instructions, relying on patterns and inference instead.
 It is basically giving the user options based on historical evidence.
 Machine Learning is now being incorporated into QMS systems to help investigators determine root causes of issues based on historic trends, as well as to propose corrective and preventive actions to alleviate the root cause.